salesforce-misc/lifesciencescloud-agent-templates/documentation/USER_GUIDE.md

 ## Conclusion

-The LSC4CE Agentforce Solutions are designed to make your daily work more efficient and effective.
+The Life Sciences Cloud Agentforce Templates are designed to make your daily work more efficient and effective.
 By leveraging conversational AI, you can quickly access the information you need to succeed in your field sales role.

 Remember to:
 - Use natural language when asking questions